-This article includes discussion spinal epidural abscess, spinal pachymeningitis externa, spinal peripachymeningitis, acute spinal epidural abscess, chronic spinal epidural abscess, and tuberculous epidural abscess.
+This article discusses spinal epidural abscess, spinal pachymeningitis externa, spinal peripachymeningitis, acute spinal epidural abscess, chronic spinal epidural abscess, and tuberculous epidural abscess.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Spinal epidural abscess is the result of loculated infection within the fat-filled space that separates the spinal dura and arachnoid.
-The condition is a neurologic and neurosurgical emergency that, if unrecognized, may cause devastating neurologic injury.
-Because of its infrequent occurrence, however, the possibility of epidural abscess tends to be ignored in patients presenting with fever and back or neck pain.
-Failure to recognize this condition makes epidural abscess a significant cause of litigation for malpractice.
+Spinal epidural abscess represents loculated infection within the fat-filled space that separates the spinal dura and arachnoid.
+The condition is a neurologic and neurosurgical emergency that, if unrecognized, may cause devastating neurologic injury or death.
+Because of its infrequent occurrence, however, the possibility of epidural abscess tends not to be considered in patients presenting with fever and back or neck pain; for this reason, failure to recognize this spinal epidural abscess makes this condition a significant cause of litigation for malpractice.
 In this article, the author reviews the pathogenesis, clinical features, diagnosis, and treatment of this disorder.

 • Acute spinal epidural abscess characteristically presents with a consistent sequence of clinical symptoms and signs: severe focal pain, often unrelieved by narcotics, followed by radicular pain, followed by signs of spinal cord compression.